Sila Health connects users to trained healthcare professionals through the use of popular chat platforms such as Facebook Messenger, WhatsApp and SMS.

 For this reason, our toolkit is an essential addition to every local government response.

-We collect anonymised data and analyse health trends in each locale, providing real-time insight into the spread of diseases, pandemics, and the prevalence of drug resistance.
+We collect anonymised data and analysing health trends in each locale, providing real-time insight into the spread of other diseases, pandemics, and the prevalence of drug resistance.